 This document examines the current rules concerning how maximum fares are set out, explains how taxi fares are calculated and recorded and the duties of passengers and drivers.

 Ireland is treated as one taximeter area.
-The National Maximum Taxi Fare, which is provided for in the Small Public Service Vehicle (Consolidation and Reform) Regulations 2014, sets the maximum fares for the national taximeter area.
-This means that all taxi fares for all taxi journeys are calculated on the meter (unless, in the case of pre-booked taxis, a written waiver agreement is in place).
+The maximum taxi fares are provided for by Regulation 52 and Schedule 10 of the Small Public Service Vehicle (Consolidation and Reform) Regulations 2014.
+They set the maximum fares for the national taximeter area.

 There is a standard rate and a premium rate National Maximum Taxi Fare.
 The standard rate applies from 8 am to 8 pm.
 The premium rate applies at night from 8 pm to 8 am and on Sundays and public holidays.
 There is also a special premium rate which applies between 8 pm on Christmas Eve and 8 am on St. Stephen's Day and between 8 pm on New Year's Eve and 8 am on New Year's Day.